redis/docs/content/integrate/redis-data-integration/installation/install-vm.md

 {{<note>}}You may also need to add similar rules to open other ports if your setup requires them.
 {{</note>}}

-## Hardware sizing

-RDI is mainly CPU and network bound.
-Each of the RDI VMs should have:

-- CPU: A minimum of 4 CPU cores.
-You should consider adding 2-6 extra cores on top of this if your dataset is big and you want to ingest the baseline snapshot as fast as possible.
-- RAM: 2GB
-- Disk: 25GB of disk (this includes the OS footprint)
-- 10GB or more network interface

 ## Installation steps